-If you live in a climate that sees a lot of snow or rain during a good portion of the year, it can be difficult to make sure your kids get enough exercise when you don’t have access to a large gym everyday.
-Yet daily exercise – especially when your kids don’t have recess and lunchtime play periods like at regular school where kids spend a good potion of their time running and playing – is crucial to a healthy childhood.
+If you live in a climate that sees a lot of snow or rain during a good portion of the year, it can be difficult to make sure your kids get enough exercise when you don’t have access to a large gym every day, and especially during times when these types of places are closed.
+Yet daily exercise – especially when your kids don’t have recess and lunchtime play periods like at regular school where kids spend a good portion of their time running and playing – is crucial to a healthy childhood.
 Here are some activities you can do indoors to get your child’s heart going.

 You don’t need to buy a plastic bowling set (although you can sometimes find them relatively inexpensively during the spring and summer months), simply use empty pop bottles and a ball you have in the house.
 You can wrap the bottles in paper and let your kids decorate each one.
 Have a starting line and a bowling line, so your kids get a bit of a run before letting the “bowling ball” fly.
 This can be done in a playroom or even a long hallway in your house, if you have the doors closed, the sides of the hallway can act as a blocker so your kids will almost always get at least one or two pins down, as long as the ball has enough speed to get there!